U.S. begins detaining solar panel imports over concerns about forced labor in China

 Hoshine has described its hiring of minority workers in Xinjiang as contributing to “ethnic unity” and “stability maintenance.”
 Recruits hired through state-organized labor fairs were put through patriotism training and political assessments.

-Western governments and human-rights groups accuse China of conducting a broad campaign of repression against the Muslim Uyghur population of Xinjiang, which has included the population’s mass detention in camps.
+Western governments and human rights groups accuse China of conducting a broad campaign of repression against the Muslim Uyghur population of Xinjiang, including mass detention in camps.

 Importers of the detained panels have 90 days to seek their release by presenting evidence to CBP that no forced labor was used in their production, but one trade lawyer and former CBP official said their likelihood of success is “very low.”

-“Customs has set a very high bar for the amount of evidence that it wants and my experience says that it’s almost never enough,” Elise Shibles of Sandler, Travis & Rosenberg said during a recent webinar about the detentions.
+“Customs has set a very high bar for the amount of evidence that it wants, and my experience says that it’s almost never enough,” Elise Shibles of Sandler, Travis & Rosenberg said during a recent webinar about the detentions.

 The U.S.-based Solar Energy Industries Association said it fully supports the Biden administration’s efforts to address forced labor, which it called “reprehensible.”